5 Skin Tweaks A Top Dermatologist Told Me To Make For Spring

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Spring is in full swing, which means a few things.
+Spring is right around the corner, which means a few things.
 First, it's time to run your trusty lightweight trench coat to the dry cleaners.
 Second, those Easter holiday plans won't make themselves.
 Lastly, it could be a good idea to switch up your skincare routine.

 After months of drying central heating and near-freezing temperatures, you probably swaddled your parched skin with the most unctuous moisturizer you could find.
-Perhaps you tried a TikTok trend like 'skin flooding' (layering serums and moisturisers onto damp skin for better hydration), or maybe the cloudy days tricked you into ditching the sunscreen (though it's a must — even in winter).
+Perhaps you tried a TikTok trend like 'skin flooding' (layering serums and moisturizers onto damp skin for better hydration), or maybe the cloudy days tricked you into ditching the sunscreen (though it's a must — even in winter).
 Regardless, the upcoming warmer and (hopefully) sunnier weather is set to usher in a new set of skincare needs.

 AdvertisementADVERTISEMENT

-"The skin can change in various ways from winter to spring due to shifts in temperature, humidity and sun exposure," explains Dr. Hiba Injibar, consultant dermatologist at Dermasurge Clinic.
+"The skin can change in various ways from winter to spring due to shifts in temperature, humidity, and sun exposure," explains Dr. Hiba Injibar, consultant dermatologist at Dermasurge Clinic.
 "In colder months, the skin can become dry and flaky due to the harsh winter weather and indoor heating," she says.
 "But as spring arrives and the weather becomes warmer, the skin is likely to retain more moisture and feel less dry."

-That's a positive thing, of course, but Dr. Injibar adds that it's important to remember that spending more time outside in the warmer weather means a higher risk of sun damage.
+That's a positive thing, of course, but Dr. Injibar adds that it's important to remember that spending more time outside in the warmer weather increases the risk of sun damage.
 Spring also brings high pollen counts, which can trigger allergies and cause flare-ups of skin irritations like eczema.
 "Changes in temperature and humidity can also impact acne-prone skin," says Dr. Injibar, as increased humidity can cause excess oil production, leading to more breakouts.

 So what can you do to keep your skin happy?
 Ahead, Dr. Injibar shares skincare advice and useful hacks that you might find indispensable heading into spring and beyond.